 – Materials: 20-foot length of 1/2-inch soft, synthetic rope, two platforms 6 to 8-inches tall (two halves of a cinder block or two cuts from a downed tree, 8-inches in diameter)

 – Method: Two Scouts stand facing each other 12 to 15 feet away on the platforms.
 On signal, each tries to unbalance the other by either pulling or letting up the tension on the rope.
 Both must hold onto the rope at all times while trying to unbalance the other.
-The Scout left standing the longest on his platform while still holding onto his rope wins.
-If a Scout lets go of the rope, he’s out, even if he’s still standing on his platform.
+The Scout left standing the longest on their platform while still holding onto their rope wins.
+If a Scout lets go of the rope, they’re out, even if they’re still standing on their platform.
 Scouts can take turns challenging the winner.

 MOON BALL (wide, in or out)